pittcsc/Documents/Constitution.md

 ### Business Manager

-The business manager is responsible for keeping track of group attendance and contact information, as well as making sure that all active club members are part of the Github organization.
+The business manager is responsible for tracking group attendance and contact information, as well as making sure that all active club members are part of the GitHub organization.
 Additionally, the business manager will act as liaison to the Computer Science department.

 ### Education Chairperson